 In Walt Disney's Fantasia, centaurs, water nymphs, and other "good" characters are drawn without nipples, while the witches from Bald Mountain have them.
 This has the unfortunate effect of making the male centaurs look like they're sculpted from plasticine.

-In many Disney films if a man or boy Is shown shirtless, he will have some vague squares to indicate muscles, but never any nipples or hair.
-Examples include Michael Darling from Peter Pan, Mowgli from The Jungle Book, Aladdin.
+If a man or boy is shown shirtless, he will have some vague squares to indicate muscles, but never any nipples or hair.
+Examples include Michael Darling and the stereotyped Native American guys from Peter Pan, Mowgli from The Jungle Book, and Aladdin.
+An exception is King Triton of The Little Mermaid, who has great big ones (you can get away with tea saucer nipples with a big gray beard), as well as any man shown shirtless in Lilo & Stitch.

 Justified in The LEGO Movie, as the LEGO Minifig characters have no anatomical features of any sort.